Gilded Serpent presents...

 were first published under the title "The Mystery of the Ghawazi" in Habibi

-Magazine.
+Magazine in 1977.
 The author, orientalist Edwina Nearing (writing under the nom

 de guerre "Qamar el-Mulouk"), intended the series to be